opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 candidate
     Candidate

-orientation
+designation
-    Enumerated among "supports", "opposes", "primary vehicle for", "surplus account for" and other relationship types.
+    Enumerated among "supports", "opposes", "primary vehicle for", "surplus account for", "independent expenditure" and other relationship types.

 Person
 ------